tfabris/TomServo/README.md

 Printing:
 ---------

-Copy the .pm3 files to a USB stick, and print them on your resin printer.
+Print the .pm3 files on your resin printer.

 - Print each of the color groups.
-Best results will be obtained if you prime and paint the parts, so printing in specific resin colors is not required except for the clear resin parts.
+- Optional: Print the white parts in white resin, the head domes in clear resin, and the remainder of the parts in black resin.
+  - Since white resin is still kind of yellowish, the white parts will still need to be primed and painted in order to be screen-accurate, however, some of the paint will inevitably get scraped away when you attach the arm springs, so those areas will look better if they are printed in white resin.
+  - The hoverskirt ring (the pipe insulation) might not need to be painted if it's printed in black resin.
 - Leave the parts on the supports to make them easy to paint.
 - Rinse/dry/cure the parts while still on the supports.
 - Clear resin printing tips:
   - Working with clear resin is tricky, do some web searches to find lots of tips.
 I had some success with this strategy (though still not perfect):
     - Clear resin needs longer exposure times while printing, or else the parts will crumble (I needed to double my exposure time from 4 to 8 seconds, but your printer and resin may vary).
-    - Clear resin tends to turn yellowish if you over-cure, so cure for a shorter time.
+    - Clear resin tends to turn yellowish if you over-cure, so cure for a shorter time than usual.
     - I found that I could get a reasonably nice crystal clear finish if I didn't rinse the clear domes, just kept them goopy with resin and went straight to curing.
-If you try to do this, you'll need to use a paper towel to dry-dab away the goopy resin on the edges of the "bowls" where they'll join each other, so that the crisp edges survive the curing process, and the two halves can join nicely.
+If you try to do this, you'll need to use a paper towel to dry-dab away the goopy resin on the edges of the "bowls" where they'll join each other, so that the crisp edges survive the curing process, and so the two halves can join nicely after they are cured.

 Painting: